cq615/chenqin/_pages/about.md

 Opening
 ------
-I am looking for highly motivated PhD students to work on machine learning for medical image computing in 2023, starting at Imperial College London.
+I am looking for highly motivated PhD students to work on machine learning for medical image computing at Imperial College London.
 Prospective students will have a good first degree in Computer Science, Electrical Engineering, Automation or other engineering-related disciplines.
 Please feel free to drop me an email if you're interested.

 News
 ------